Tuesday, 30 January 2018

 Today we headed back to the hospital to meet the new consultant.
 We waited as usual but today I didn't have the nervous feeling in my tummy.
 I was back in fighting mode.

-My breast nurse calls, I confirm my details and Chris and I head in.
-Mr M introduces himself, shakes our hands.
+My breast nurse calls, I confirm my details and head in.
+Mr M introduces himself, shakes my hands.
 "I know you don't know me," he says, "but I know everything about you and your journey.
 I am part of the MDT (multi disciplinary team) where we discuss your case each week.
 I know that you have had a pretty rough journey so far and things just keep getting worse for you."
 He explains that Tracy my breast nurse has advised that since the very start I had wanted a bilateral (two boobs) mastectomy then goes onto explain he is willing to listen but there are procedures that would need to be followed.

 "Actually," I say.
 "I have done a bit of a 360 on that for now."
 I explain how I've researched A LOT and actually I am willing to go down the silicone route initially and see how it goes.
 I have already been referred to the psychologist about the risk reducing surgery but it is definitely the route I want to go down eventually.
 He agrees that I should have the diseased beast done first because if I hate the cosmetic result and I've chosen to remove my 'healthy' breast then I may regret it forever.